kate102/CV/README.md

 ### Background

 I reluctantly chose to leave the tech industry after the birth of my second child.
 So that I could balance the demands of a satisfying working working career and a young family I set up a kitchen design and build company that I ran from home.
-I am now at a point in my life when I can become a fulltime developer again and have attended a coding bootcamp to learn the skills that are relevant to the industry as it is now.
+I am now at a point in my life when I can become a full time developer again and have attended a coding bootcamp to learn the skills that are relevant to the industry as it is now.
 I find construction, both virtual and physical, immensely satisfying and look forward to working in an ever evolving environment again.

 ### Skills